rak95268/NBA-Statistics-App/meta/DEADLINE.md

 > **Also, include the GitHub `https` URL to your repository.**

     This app allows a user to input a value between 1-30, one ID for each NBA team, to receive data about any team including its full name, conference, division, and abbreviation.
-It then loads the first image result that appears when the team name is searched on Google.
-I used the BallDontLie API to retrieve the data.
-Then I used that data, specifically the team name, as a query for the SerpStack API to retrieve the first image search.
+It then loads additional information gathered from an internet search about the team.
+The way I accomplisehed this was using the BallDontLie API to retrieve the initial information from the inputted team ID, and then using the team name and city as the query for the SerpStack API, which I used to retrieve information such as the date a team was founded.
+The SerpStack API is used to return google results of certain queries, which is exactly what I did.

     https://github.com/rak95268/cs1302-api/